nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

 ## Introduction

 In this section, you will run the NGINX Plus Ingress Controller in FIPS mode, for compliance with Federal Information Processing Systems 140-2 Level 1 requirements.
 A FIPS compliant NGINX Ingress image will be used, configured, and tested to verify that the Nginx Plus Ingress Controller meets this requirement.
-You will also verify that the Kubernetes nodes are also FIPS compliant.
+You will also verify that the traffic been processed is also FIPS CIPHER compliant.

+FIPS compliant software is often a requirement for traffic being used in the US Government, Military, Financial, Insurance, and other industries and computer networking environments.
+NGINX provides an Ingress Controller image that could be used as part of an ecosystem of FIPS compliant software.

 <br/>